The River Isar: More Munich Summertime Favorites

 Each tent explores the cultural diversity of arts, music, and theater from around the world.
 At the Market of Ideas, you’ll find ethnic groups peddling handcrafted arts and culinary treats.
 But, don’t worry, there’s still plenty of German yodeling, Sauerbraten and lederhosen to “oompah” to.

 During my stay, Tollwood was celebrating their 25th anniversary with a slew of popular music icons like Beuna Vista Social Club, Bryan Ferry, and Santana.
 For a few extra dollars, you get to see a show that would have been either sold out or cost a small fortune in the states.

-Since its inception Tollwood has been committed to green energy principles and environment awareness.
-Their ecological consciousness includes organically certified foods, reusable dishware and solar or wind-powered electricity.
+Since its inception Tollwood has been committed to green energy principles and environmental awareness.
+Their ecological consciousness includes organically certified foods, reusable dishware, and solar or wind-powered electricity.
 Many of the stands are supported by non-profit organizations that encourage protecting Mother Earth.